 From Insecure to Influencer

-That exposure brought Alicia to the attention of the Bod Con community, where she was invited to speak at their inaugural presentation.
-This year, Bod Con has invited Alicia back to be a featured keynote speaker at The Bod Con Talks Beach Bodies on June 27.
-Alicia will be joined by Sydney Bell, Zach Miko, and Gabriella Halikas for a thought-provoking panel and community conversation about body acceptance, body positivity, and what it really means to have a “beach body.”
+That exposure brought Alicia to the attention of the Bod Con community, where she was invited to be the keynote speaker at their inaugural presentation.
+Alicia was joined by Sydney Bell, Zach Miko, and Gabriella Halikas for a thought-provoking panel and community conversation about body acceptance, body positivity, and what it really means to have a “beach body.”

 For Alicia, speaking at these conferences aligns perfectly with her current strategy for self-love: trying new things.
 “I just bought a pair of roller skates,” the influencer announces happily.